Package Leaflet: Information for the Patient

 Children and adolescents

-Other medications and Lecigon
+Other medicines and Lecigon

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-Do notuseLecigon if you are taking:
+Do not useLecigon if you are taking:

-Use of Lecigon with food and drinksandbeverages
+Using Lecigon with food and drink

-Pregnancy,breastfeeding, and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-You should not breastfeed while taking Lecigon.
+You must not breastfeed while being treated with Lecigon.

 Driving and using machines

-Wait until you feel completely awake or no longer feel dizzy before driving, using tools or machines, or performing any activity in which lack of concentration may put you or others at risk.
+Wait until you feel completely awake or until you no longer feel dizzy before driving, using tools or machines, or performing any activity in which lack of concentration may put you or others at risk.

 Lecigon contains sodium

-Follow the exact administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-How to use Lecigon
+How Lecigon is administered

 Dose

 Your doctor will adjust the dose individually based on your previous medication.
-It may be necessary to adjust the dose during the first weeks of treatment.
+It may be necessary to adjust the dose during the first few weeks of treatment.

 Additional doses may also be administered as needed.
 Some people may also need to increase or decrease the continuous maintenance dose during the day.
 Your doctor will decide how and when you will receive additional doses or if it is necessary to adjust the dose during the day.

-Used cartridge
+Open cartridge

 If you use more Lecigon than you should

-The signs of overdose may include:
+Signs of overdose may include:

 If you forget to use Lecigon